Asian Markets Follow Wall St Down As Oil Surge Fans Inflation Fears - UrduPoint

 The crisis in China's property sector remained on investors' minds, with news that developer Fantasia Holdings was in trouble after failing to make a payment to bondholders adding to concerns about the broader impact from the woes at indebted Evergrande.

-With the real estate colossus teetering, there are concerns that its collapse would reverberate through the world's number two economy, with the property industry a major driver of growth.
+With the real estate colossus teetering, there are concerns that its collapse would reverberate through China's economy, with the property industry a major driver of growth.

 There was no word from the firm Tuesday, a day after it suspended trading in its Hong Kong shares pending an announcement on a "major transaction".